lukasborawski/vue-use-state-effect/.github/README.md

 - **default**: `'state'`

-- **description**: name of composable state object that you'll be referring to inside your components, if not defined by default your state object will get `state` key, please note that it's not read automatically and that's because of application build mode functions name-spaces formatting
+- **description**: name (key) of composable state object that you'll be referring to inside your components, if not defined by default your state object will get `state` key, please note that it's not read automatically and that's because of application build mode functions name-spaces formatting

 ### `debug`